Last Updated on June 29, 2022 by Angela Vaz

 Then there is a chance that this relationship is just not serving you.

-And if that is not happening, you are going to build feelings of resentment toward your partner.
+And if that is not happening, you will build feelings of resentment toward your partner.

 And the relationship is slowly going to burn to the ground.